Welcome to Edgewood Elementary !

 Edgewood Elementary Health Services

-Hi!
-My name is Betsy Kolonay.
-I am the certified school nurse assigned to Edgewood Elementary and Universal Academy.
+Hello!
+My name is Kristie Lafferty.
+I am the school nurse assigned to Edgewood Elementary and Rankin Promise Program.
 I can be reached at 412-731-2238 ext 2150 or by email at email@example.com

 Keep Those Viruses at Home !

-Winter is coming and with it the flu and its family of viruses and colds.
+Please be mindful of cold and flu season.
 Sending a child to school if he/she has begun to show signs of illness can cause an infectious disease to spread rapidly throughout an entire classroom.

 To minimize the occurrence of contagious diseases among our students, we are asking for your cooperation in observing the following guidelines.